cloudsummer/CM-Drug/README.md

 - [4.
 Running the code](#Running-the-code)

-We utilized NEXTFLOW for the processing pipeline of bulk RNA-seq raw data of the datasets in ICBcomb, and the software used has been encapsulated within the Docker image: xynicoo/rnaseq:n3-fastpMqc.
+We utilized NEXTFLOW for the processing pipeline of bulk RNA-seq raw data of the datasets in ICBcomb, and the software used has been encapsulated within the Docker image: xynicoo/rstudio:4.3-5.

 ### Download the docker image
  ![资源 13@600x](https://github.com/cloudsummer/CM-Drug/assets/24847317/99e2bff0-685b-4264-a270-05856d663909)
 The environments, dependencies, and toolkits required for our workflow have all been encapsulated into a Docker image.
 We utilized the Docker image to perform calculations.

-In our workflow
 Just simply run the following code on a server with Docker and NextFlow installed:

-(Docker version we used is 20.10.21, build 20.10.21-0ubuntu1~22.04.3; the NextFlow version we used is 20.07.1 build 5412)
+(Docker version we used is 20.10.21, build 20.10.21-0ubuntu1~22.04.3)

 ```
 #the docker image was made by me (the author of ICBcomb)
-docker pull xynicoo/rnaseq:n3-fastpMqc
+docker pull xynicoo/rstudio:4.3-5
 ```

 ### Run the docker image